Yes, of course!! There are at least three other detachments that you can be a part of.

 The Cayman Island Cadet Corps is a National Voluntary Youth organisation.

-It is sponsored by the Governor’s office and administered and originally operated by the Ministry of Education, with assistance from the RCIP, and provides challenging military style, adventurous and community activities.
-We are currently under the Ministry of Health, Environment, Youth Sports and Culture al Affairs.
+It is sponsored by the Governor’s office and administered and originally operated by the Ministry of Education, with assistance from the RCIPS, and provides challenging military-style, adventurous and community activities.
+We are currently under the Ministry of Education Youth Sports Agriculture and Lands (MEYSAL).

 The Cayman Islands Cadet Corps (CICC) aims to inspire young people to achieve success in life with a spirit of service to God the Almighty, the Sovereign, the Cayman Islands and their community, and to develop in them the qualities required of a good citizen.